 McCann's team selection and tactics have long been criticiised by City fans, and he knows it.
 But he was optimistic about his team's final two games, at home to Luton, and then away to play-off chasing Cardiff:

 "We'll have a look at the video, and see what went wrong.
 We'll analyse the mistakes, if there were any, and try to put them right on the training ground.
 We'll dust ourselves down, and go out and give it our best shot.
 If we play to the best of our ability, there's no reason we can't get out of this."

 One City fan said:

-"If it wasn't portraying them in a bad light, I'd say McCann is a clown."
+"If it wasn't portraying circus entertainers in a bad light, I'd say McCann was a clown."